cseHdz/AdvancedLaneLineFinding/README.md

 An example of the output of this process can be found below:
 ![alt text][image5]

-The section containing the implementation can be found on the [Transformation to Binary Image Section](./AdvancedLaneFinding.ipynb#transformations)
+The section containing the implementation can be found on the [Transformation to A Binary Image Section](./AdvancedLaneFinding.ipynb#transformations)

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image. <a name="perspective"></a>